otter-lights/MatlabWrapper_REddyProc/README.md

 **Required Input Formatting**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Input data should be provided as a tab or space delimited ASCII file with the columns defined below.
+Input data should be provided as a tab or space delimited ASCII file with the columns defined below.
 The wrapper provided is designed for half-hour eddy covariance data from non-arctic sites to be partitioned with either day-time or night-time processing.
 Data should be provided in full year chunks with missing data present but indicated as missing used ‘-9999’ as a filler value.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Datetime information should be formatted in three columns labelled ‘Year’, ‘DoY’ (for Day of Year), and ‘Hour’ (with half hour values as .5).
+Datetime information should be formatted in three columns labelled ‘Year’, ‘DoY’ (for Day of Year), and ‘Hour’ (with half hour values as .5).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Other required data columns are the observed ‘NEE’ value in umolm^2s^1, solar radiation as ‘Rg’ in Wm^2, air temperature as Tair in degrees celsius, and vapor pressure density as ‘VPD’ in hPa.
+Other required data columns are the observed ‘NEE’ value in umolm^2s^1, solar radiation as ‘Rg’ in Wm^2, air temperature as Tair in degrees celsius, and vapor pressure density as ‘VPD’ in hPa.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Additionally, the first row of the data should contain either the units of the applicable values, or a filler value of ‘0’ or ‘-’
+Additionally, the first row of the data should contain either the units of the applicable values, or a filler value of ‘0’ or ‘-’

 **System Parameters**

--*locationR* is a string parameter of the file path to the Rscript.exe file to run the R script from within Matlab, should be provided with double quotations
+* *locationR* is a string parameter of the file path to the Rscript.exe file to run the R script from within Matlab, should be provided with double quotations
     (ie "C:\Program Files\R\R-4.0.2\bin\Rscript.exe")

--*siteName* is a string parameter representing the name of the site, no spaces should be included in the name given
+* *siteName* is a string parameter representing the name of the site, no spaces should be included in the name given (ie. MerBleue)
-    (ie. MerBleue)

 -*lat* is a decimal value for the latitude of the site in decimal degrees.